jx13xx/Face-Recognition-with-Matlab/README.md

 atleast 7 different unique images of themselves.
 The `imageSet` which is an in-built MATLAB function will be used for grouping the images.

+## Detection and Extraction of the Image
+Face detection is an important step in face recognition that corresponds the localization of the face in a given image.
+Once the face is detected it is cropped for recognition or a rectangle box will be overlayered on the identified persons image
 ![GitHub Logo](/images/all.jpg)